 Analysis of centuries-old horse skeletons from the southwest of North America helped scientists refute the popular

-Previous analysis of historical Spanish recordssuggests that horses spread in the southwest after the Pueblo rebellion in 1680.
-Then the natives drove the settlers out of what is now New Mexico.
-But these records, made a century after the rebellion, do not agree with Comanche and Shoshone oral histories, which have documented the use of horses much earlier.
+Previous analysis of historical Spanish recordssuggests that horses spread to the southwest after the Pueblo Rebellion in 1680.
+The indigenous people then pushed the settlers out of what is now New Mexico.
+But these records, written a century after the rebellion, do not agree with the oral histories of the Comanche and Shoshone, who documented the use of horses much earlier.

 The 3D model of the horse's skull bears an exact replica of the rawhide bridle used by riders.
 Image courtesy of William T. Taylor

-A team of researchers from 15 countries and severalgroups of Native Americans, including the Lakota, Comanche and Pawnee peoples, conducted a new analysis of horse skeletons.
-They used tools such as radiocarbon dating, analysis of ancient and modern DNA, and isotopic analysis (isotopes are elements with different numbers of neutrons in their nuclei).
-It turned out that the "sacred" animals really spread across the continent earlier and faster than previously thought.
+A team of researchers from 15 countries and severalgroups of Native Americans, including members of the Lakota tribe, Comanche and Pawnee peoples, conducted a new analysis of horse skeletons.
+They used tools such as radiocarbon dating, analysis of ancient and modern DNA, and isotope analysis (isotopes are elements with different numbers of neutrons in their nuclei).
+It turned out that the “sacred” animals actually spread across the continent earlier and faster than previously thought.

-For research, scientists used the remains of twohorses: one individual from Paaco Pueblo, New Mexico, the other from American Falls, Idaho.
-The skeletons date from the early 1600s.
-This means that they lived and died decades before the Spanish settlers arrived in the area.
-In the end, the researchers found that by 1650, horses already lived in the southwest and the Great Plains.
+For the study, scientists used the remains of twohorses: one individual is from Paako Pueblo, New Mexico, the other is from American Falls, Idaho.
+The skeletons date back to the early 1600s.
+This means they lived and died decades before Spanish settlers arrived in the area.
+As a result, researchers found that by 1650 horses were already living in the southwest and the Great Plains.

 Read more: